LucasDelfino92/morrowindsharp/setup.md

 - A text editor.
 I recommend [**Notepad++**](https://notepad-plus-plus.org/downloads/v7.9.5/).
 - [**.NET 6 Runtime**](https://dotnet.microsoft.com/en-us/download) (for TES3Merge, a conflict resolution tool).

-> ⚠️ Users have reported issues with Mod Organizer 2 when using the Steam release of the game, which is why it is not supported by this guide.

 > ℹ️ Morrowind originally shipped with a detailed map which is absent from digital stores. [**You can get this map here.**](pictures/map.jpg)

 ## INSTALLATION

+### Initial installation

 You should install Morrowind outside all default Windows folders (Program Files, Program Files (x86), Desktop, and Documents for example).
 Windows User Account Control monitors these folders, which can cause problems later on.

-Your **Root** folder is where Morrowind will be installed, and where the game's executable (**Morrowind.exe**), launcher (**Morrowind Launcher.exe**), and **Data Files** folder will be found.

 By default, GOG will install Morrowind to the next directory:
 ```
 C:\Games
 ```
 This will create a folder in the following path, which we will refer to as our **Root** folder.
+This is where the game's executable (**Morrowind.exe**), launcher (**Morrowind Launcher.exe**), and **Data Files** folder will be found.
 ```
 C:\Games\Morrowind
 ```